-I know all the focus is on the scouting combine right now but free agency is right around the corner and for us Jets fans, it’s where the hope starts.
+I know all the focus is on the scouting combine right now, but free agency is right around the corner and for us Jets fans, the 2020 Offseason is where hope starts.
 It’s Joe Douglas’s first offseason and we are all here for it.
 The Jets have quite a lot of holes but fortunately, they also have a lot of cap space and some decent draft ammo.

 Here is my offseason guide from roster cuts, to free agent targets (and target prices) to a draft plan that, as a Jets fan, I know it will put us back on track.

-Let’s start with the hardest part, who is a target to be cut this offseason?
+Let’s start with the hardest part, who is a target to be cut by the Jets in this 2020 offseason?
 Based on performance and contract situation.
 It’s never easy to just point and say let’s cut this player but in favor of getting the most out of this FA class, it’s a must.

 Cuts: (saved money)